-Multivitamins are 100% worth taking BUT I would not waste my money on the cheap forms of nutrients that can be found in many multivitamins that are difficult for the body to absorb and utilize.
-I would prefer anyone to take a lower dose of nutrients from one of the best quality supplement brands than a higher dose from one of the worst vitamin brands that are using cheap forms of vitamins.
+Multivitamins are 100% worth taking, BUT I would not waste my money on the cheap forms of nutrients that can be found in many multivitamins that are difficult for the body to absorb and utilize.
+I would prefer anyone to take a lower dose of nutrients from one of the best quality multivitamins than a higher dose from one of the worst vitamin brands that use cheap forms of vitamins.

 When determining whether a multivitamin is of high quality or a supplement line is good in general, I always look to see what form of B12 is used.
 The cheap inactive form of B12 is cyanocobalamin.
-If you see this cheap synthetic form of B12 don’t waste your money.
+If you see this cheap synthetic form of B12, it is not a high-quality multivitamin.
 The supplement company is either unaware of the best forms of B12 or is cutting costs at the expense of your wallet and health.

-To me using the cheap form of B12 in the form of cyanocobalamin says a lot about the ethics of a supplement line and how much they care about the consumer.
-Maybe their best interest lies in profits or they are not properly educated but when it comes to your health, I want you to be educated and know how to choose a multivitamin.
+Using the cheap form of B12 in the form of cyanocobalamin says a lot about the ethics of a supplement line and how much they care about the consumer.
+Maybe their best interest lies in profits, or they are not educated on the best forms.
+But when it comes to your health, I want you to be educated and know how to choose a multivitamin.

 Better forms of B12 include methylcobalamin and adenosylcobalamin.